holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/08_teaching_unit/lesson_plan_day_4.md

 ### Setup

+- Feedback comments left for each group
-- Comments left on all groups' `Teaching Unit Worksheet`
+    - `Teaching Unit Worksheet`
+    - Slides and other materials

 ### Actual Lesson

 - Review
     - What are we doing?
     - Why?
-- Reflection
-    - Questions:
-        - What are your thoughts so far on the project?
-        - How are you and your partner splitting the work?
-        - What’s the best thing you’ve come up with?
-        - What is something you are worried about?
-    - Give time to ponder
-    - Go around room... everyone must answer one of the questions
 - Reiterate expectations
     - Come up with a two day unit on topic of your choice for 9th graders
     - Create ~20m intro slides/activity and 1.5 day worksheet
         - PRIMM worksheet
         - Assessment
+- Rubric review
-- Have four days left (including today)
+- Have two days left (including today)
-    - **NO AI TODAY**
+    - **AI NOT ALLOWED**
     - Give basic checkpoints based on day
-        - Day 2 Homework: Create assessment and slides
-        - Day 3 Homework: 1/2 way through worksheet
         - Day 4 Homework: Complete worksheet (peer review next day)
         - Day 5 Homework: Integrate comments, annotations... ready to present
     - Five minute check-in with every group at end of each day for feedback from me